University Administrative Policies

 The Clery Act Compliance Officer and Clery staff, in collaboration with the UNM Police Department, are responsible for compiling statistics of the Clery Act crimes reported to CSAs, local law enforcement agencies and UNM Police Department.
 For the Albuquerque campus, the Dean of Students Office, UNM Residence Life and Student Housing, and American Campus Communities are responsible for providing statistics on referrals for disciplinary action for violations of state laws governing alcohol, drugs, and weapons use and possession to the Clery Act Compliance Officer.
 Corresponding offices, if any, at the branch campuses and UNM West provide such statistics to the Clery staff.

 The annual Clery Report must also include information about any reported fires in University housing facilities.
-For the Albuquerque campus, Safety and Risk Services, UNM Residence Life and Student Housing will provide fire statistics to the Clery Act Compliance Coordinator for on-campus student housing and UNM Family Housing, and the American Campus Communities will do the same for the student housing facilities it operates for UNM.
-Safety and Risk Services and the UNM Activities Center will collect fire statistics information from UNM’s Greek housing facilities and submit that information to the Clery Act Compliance Officer.
+For the Albuquerque campus, Environmental Health and Safety Department, UNM Residence Life and Student Housing will provide fire statistics to the Clery Act Compliance Coordinator for on-campus student housing and UNM Family Housing, and the American Campus Communities will do the same for the student housing facilities it operates for UNM.
+The Environmental Health and Safety Department and the UNM Activities Center will collect fire statistics information from UNM’s Greek housing facilities and submit that information to the Clery Act Compliance Officer.
 Residence Life and Student Housing and American Campus Communities will also provide to the Clery Act Compliance Officer all of the information on their respective fire safety policies and procedures required to be included in the annual Clery Report.
 For branch campuses, the Clery staff will coordinate the compilation of fire statistics for campus housing.

 The UNM Clery Act Compliance Officer and Clery staff are responsible for ensuring that the annual Clery Report contains all of the statistics, University policies and procedures, program descriptions, and other information required by the Clery Act.
 The Clery Act Compliance Officer and Clery staff are also responsible for fulfilling UNM’s obligation to annually report crime and fire incident statistics to the U.S. Department of Education via its web-based data collection.